janbiedermann/audiocodes_voip_phone/README.md

 ### Recovering the Phone

 The phone can be recoverd via a serial interface and connected network.
-The interface is on top of the phone, inside, behind the display.
+The pins for the interface is on top of the phone, inside, behind the display.
-Taking it apart is easy, just 5 screws at back and a clip on the middle of each side.
+Taking the phone apart is easy, just 5 screws at the back and a clip on the middle of each side.
+The serial interface connector has 4 pins, the 2 pins in the middle are TX and RX, the last pin in speaker direction is ground.
 When booting with the serial interface connected, pressing ESC will interrupt the bootloader and present a console.
 `help` will show available commands.
 The `upgrade` command can be used to get a firmware image via DHCP + TFTP.